awall-codes/awall-codes.github.io/README.md

 # awall-codes.github.io

-Hello & welcome to my personal website!
+Welcome to my personal website!
 My name is Anna and I am a third year data science student at the University of Oregon.

 ## Technical Skills
 - **Programming Languages:** Python, C